jlink/property-based-testing-in-kotlin/docs/README.md

 #### Filtering

-Filtering is about including values that fulfill a predicate.
+Filtering is about including values that fulfill a condition.
 Use the following snippet for generating only even numbers between 2 and 100000:

 ```kotlin